TheAhmadOsman/BestCarDeal/source/index.md

 ![scatter.png](img/scatter.png)

 This scatter plots measures prices and odometers.
 We can see a clearly defined fall in price as the odometer increases.
-The graph, however, is quite chaotic with a plethora of outliars.
+The graph, however, is quite chaotic with a plethora of outliers.
 A graph like this would look far better as a line plot, and the sheer amount of data in our dataset doesn't really lend itself to plotting each individual entry in a plot.

 ### Violins
 ---